Load Pin Installation Instructions

 The performance of instrumented Clevis Pins depends upon the quality and strength of the Clevis Pin metal and of the dimensional accuracy of the pin.
 The total performance of the pin also depends upon the quality and strength of the Clevis and Clevis Eye where the Clevis Pin is assembled.

-The two important characteriestics of the Clevis and Clevis Eye are:
+The two important characteristics of the Clevis and Clevis Eye are:

 The length of the bearing surfaces compared to the pin diameter are also important but only when these dimensions are either too long or too short.
 Under normal proportions of the pins as illustrated in the Strainsert CPA information, the length is not a critical factor.